-Master of Arts Degree
+Master of Arts in Religious Studies Degree

-The Master of Arts degree requires the successful completion of 48 credits.
-The Master of Arts degree with a focus in Islamic Studies and Christian-Muslim Relations is designed to provide students with foundational knowledge in the major disciplines of Islamic religious thought and practice, historical and contemporary perspectives on Islamic societies, and theological and social interaction between Islam and Christianity.
+The Master of Arts in Religious Studies degree requires the successful completion of 48 credits.
+The Master of Arts in Religious Studies degree with a focus in Islamic Studies and Christian-Muslim Relations is designed to provide students with foundational knowledge in the major disciplines of Islamic religious thought and practice, historical and contemporary perspectives on Islamic societies, and theological and social interaction between Islam and Christianity.
 Students choosing this area of focused study are strongly encouraged to take Arabic.

-Please see the Master of Arts Degree Program section for complete information.
+Please see the Master of Arts Degree in Religious Studies section for complete information.